 It’s a family affair at Bonacquisti!
 Winemaker Paul Bonacquisti is a second generation Italian American who learned to make wine from his dad, who learned to make wine from his dad.
-Located in the Sunnyside district of northwest Denver, The Bonacquisti Wine Co. tasting and tap room is open 11 a.m.-5 p.m.
-Thursday–Saturday for tastings and tours of the wine-production area.
+Located in the Sunnyside district of northwest Denver, The Bonacquisti Wine Co. tasting and tap room is open 11 a.m.-7 p.m.
+Tuesday-Thursday, 11 a.m.-10 p.m. on Friday, and 11 a.m.-5 p.m. on Saturday for tastings and tours of the wine-production area.
 (4640 Pecos St., denverwine.net)

 CRAFT BEVERAGE EVENTS

 Great American Beer Festival; late-September/early October – The Great American Beer Festival (GABF) has been held every fall in Denver for more than three decades.
 GABF is recognized by Guinness World Records as the largest beer celebration on the planet with a staggering 6,700-plus beers available for tasting.